muhammadMilon/Mini_Calculator.java/README.md

 - **Java Swing**: For building the graphical user interface.
 - **Java AWT**: For event handling and drawing basic graphical elements.

+## Installation
+1. Clone the repository.
+2. Open the project in your preferred IDE.
+3. Compile and run the Main class.

 ## Contributions

 Contributions to enhance the functionality, improve UI/UX, or fix issues are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.